 I guess that no one is ready for a 20 hours bus from Hamburg to Munich, but to add another list to things to see in Germany, you can place a stop on your Germany Tour.
 Book a one-way ticket from Hamburg to Frankfurt.

 In this way, you can spend one day in Frankfurt, explore the city and book your next ticket from Frankfurt to Munich.
-Munich is worth to visit and you definitely should organise your Munich itinerary for 2 days to be able to see the city.
-Visit Munich can give you a completely different point of view about German city, and eve if the whole city is worth a visit, it is the surrounding area that seems taken by a fairytale.
+Munich is worth visiting and you definitely should organise your Munich itinerary for 2 days to be able to see the city.
+Visit Munich can give you a completely different point of view about the German city, and eve if the whole city is worth a visit, it is the surrounding area that seems taken by a fairytale.

 Day trip from Hamburg to Berlin